A Calabi operator for Riemannian locally symmetric spaces: Concluding remarks

 The differential operator ${\mathcal{L}}$ in the complex (\ref{key_complex}) is second order and, as detailed in Theorem~\ref{main_thm}, is often sufficient locally to characterise the range of the Killing operator.
 That is not to say that a higher order differential operator might not more easily provide such integrability conditions.
 Indeed, the deformation operator of \S\ref{deformation} suggests that one might augment the Calabi operator with

 where $\widetilde{\mathcal{C}}$ deforms $\nabla_aR_{bcde}$ (with symmetries in $ $ by the Bianchi identity).
 This option is pursued by Gasqui and Goldschmidt who demonstrate \cite[Th\'eor\`eme~7.2]{GG} that the resulting third order integrability conditions are sufficient locally to characterise the range of the Killing operator on all Riemannian locally symmetric spaces.
 It is straightforward to obtain this result by augmenting the curvature (\ref{curvature}) of the prolongation connection.
-Details will appear elsewhere.
+Details may be found in our follow-up article~\cite{CELM2}.